 Vi Pham: Undergraduate Student, Department of Microbiology, UMass Amherst.
 Now Intern at Holobiome.

 Tim Mehrmann: Undergraduate Student, Department of Biochemistry & Molecular Biology, UMass Amherst.
 Now IRTA fellow at NIAID.

 Shelene Mitchell: NIH PREP Scholar, UMass Amherst.
 Now in the Biomedical Science Ph.D program at UCONN Health.

 Arielle Gray: Undergraduate Student, UMass Amherst.
 Now a Mental Health Technician.

 Ashley Cadorette: Undergraduate Student, Department of Biochemistry & Molecular Biology, UMass Amherst.
 Now in PA school.

 Danielle Hoffman: Undergraduate Student, Department of Microbiology, UMass Amherst.
 Now a Clinical Research Coordinator in the Center for Genomic Medicine at Mass General Hospital

 Angelina Cicerchia: Undergraduate Student, Department of Microbiology, UMass Amherst.
 Now in Medical School.

 Isiaha Price: Undergraduate student, Amherst College.
-Now in the NIH PREP program at the Johns Hopkins School of Medicine.
+Postbac at the Johns Hopkins School of Medicine.
 Now PhD student at Harvard Medical School (Systems, Synthetic, and Quantitative Biology program)

 Carlos Reyes-Sepúlveda: NIH PREP Student, UMass Amherst.
 Now in the graduate program of Immunology, Microbiology and Virology at University of Rochester

 Aman Srivastav: Undergraduate Student, Department of Biology, UMass Amherst.
 Now a student at TCU School of Medicine in Fort Worth, Texas